 Amazon has created a thorough guide on how to become an Amazon Europe seller.
 Below you can find a summary of the most important sections of the aforementioned guide.

-Research and planning is the crucial part of any business.
-Before you dive in, please take your time to learn about the marketplace and products you can sell in Europe.
+Research and planning is a crucial part of any business.
+Before you dive in, please take your time to learn about the marketplace and products you can sell on Amazon in Europe.
 It may turn out that there is a low demand or even restrictions on some of your products.
 Good research can save you a lot of beginner’s mistakes and give you a headstart.
 In the long run, it is worth every minute spent on it.